ehartung/cloudcrane/README.md

 ## How to use Cloudcrane

-1. Create ECS cluster in our AWS account
+1. Create ECS cluster in your AWS account
 2. Deploy Docker image of your application to AWS ECR
 3. Clone this repository and install Cloudcrane on your machine